 JMA Site 9 (03902.000249) is the northernmost of the seven and consisted of a single artifact find.
-The site was found immediately adjacent to the railroad ROW.
 The site was determined not eligible for the National Register.

 Further south, JMA Site 8 (03902.000248) is also immediately adjacent to the railroad ROW.
 It too consisted of a single artifact, and the site was determined not eligible for the National Register.
 Continuing south, JMA Site 7 (03902.000247) is along the east side of the railroad tracks as well.
 It consisted of a medium density assemblage of chert debitage.
 Its status for the National Register is undetermined.